telink-semi/tc_ble_simple_sdk/patch_note.md

 * N/A.

 ### Bug Fixes
-* Fixed: When the local device receives "LL_PHY_REQ" from the peer device, the data field of "LL_PHY_RSP" may be incorrect.
+* Fixed: When the local device enables 2M PHY and the peer device sends "LL_PHY_REQ", the data field of "LL_PHY_RSP" response from the local device is incorrect, which may cause the PHY update to fail.

 ### BREAKING CHANGES
 * N/A.